-Workforce Finance Backfill and training as described in project plan for: • Social Workers • Mental Health Workers • Substance Misuse Workers Appointment of programme office by April 2019.
+Workforce Finance Backfill and training as described in project plan for: Social Workers Mental Health Workers Appointment of programme office by April 2019.
 The approach will require an expansion to the Multidisciplinary team and additional investment in Physiotherapy, Advanced Nurse Practitioners, and practice based Pharmacists, Clinical Resource, Paramedics and Audiology.
 In addition, a community Phlebotomy service will be established in addition to the enhancement of other services such as Health Visiting, Speech and Language therapy and Mental Health.
 Detailed workforce plans to be developed following appointment of programme by Quarter 2 2019/20.
-Successful Transformation Fund bid approved - £5.920m.
-Capital Capita Digital Transformation Fund Bid includes funding for facilities for the programme office See Section 2 - Digitally Enabled Health and Wellbeing Bridgend Transfer Implications A shadow infrastructure for the Local Public Health Teams is in development which includes draft handover plans be on-going support and advice for a transitional period of time post March 2019. .
-Cwm Taf UHB LPHT have given assurance that there will
+Capital Capita Digital Transformation Fund Bid includes funding for facilities for the programme office See Section 2 - Digitally Enabled Health and Wellbeing

+A shadow infrastructure for the Local Public Health Teams is in development which includes draft handover plans.
+Cwm Taf UHB Local Public Health Team have given assurance that there will be on-going support and advice for a transitional period of time post March 2019.